PewDizinho/PewDizinho/README.md

 ## 💜 Hello!
 My name is <strong>PewDizinho!</strong> But you can call me just <strong>Pew</strong>!

-> I'm currently working with JavaScript(ES5) on small minecraft projects, I'm studying Java and JavaScript(ES6).
+> I'm currently working with JavaScript(ES5) in small minecraft projects, I'm taking a JavaScript(ES6) course on [Udemy](https://www.udemy.com/course/javascript-completo-2018-do-iniciante-ao-mestre/), and when I'm done I plan to take a Java course.

 💬 If you want to get in touch, contact me on discord!
 [PewDizinho#3014](https://cnpcscripts.com/pew).